Common Web Development Mistakes Toronto Businesses Make That Kill ROI

 Mistake #5: Coding with old HTML elements

 Using old HTML is on our common web development mistakes list for an obvious reason.
-Similar to technology, programming languages evolve.
+Similar to technology, programming languages evolve as well.
 Today the original HTML language is currently at HTML5.

 Now how does this help with your bottom dollar ROI?

 HTML5 elements replace elements like Adobe Flash.
 Most importantly, some browsers do not support old HTML elements; instantly putting websites at a handicap.
 If your website fails to load or if it shows a less than par design, users will bounce off and look to your competitors.

-Another important item to note is how old HTML makes websites more accessible and vulnerable to hackers.
+Also, old HTML makes websites more vulnerable to hackers.
 When they find vulnerabilities in your old HTML, they’ll inject your site with malware, corrupt your files, and perhaps even shut down your server.

 If you’re too busy to deal with cyber security issues, you can always talk to your web developer.
 Get him or her to make sure your website is updated with HTML5.

 Mistake #6: Publishing bad contact forms